tkrop/go-make/MANUAL.md

 In MacOS we need to use `readlink -f` instead of `realpath`, since there may not even be a simplified fallback of this command available.
 This is not the preferred command in Linux, but for compatibility would be still acceptable.

+### `gensub` in `awk` not supported

+Some build systems are not providing a recent `gawk` version, but provide `mawk`as alternative, which is know to miss support for `gensub`.
+We have substituted the usage of `gensub` in some essential functions that would else fail.